jamesjharper/integra8/examples/README.md

 ```

 ## Component Context
-Integra8 supports a concept of *context*, which is used for forward state and context data to executing components.
+Integra8 supports a notion of *context*, which is used for forwarding state and context data to executing components.
-Context can be accessed by adding a parameter `&crate::ExecutionContext` to the test signature.
+Context can be accessed by adding the parameter `&crate::ExecutionContext` to the test signature.

 ```rust